lhao03/lhao03.github.io/content/_index.md

 +++
-title = "Hi, I'm Lucy!"
+title = "Landing Page"
-sort_by = "date"
-template = "main.html"
-page_template = "post.html"
-paginate_by = 4
-[extra]
-intro = "I'm in my last year of chemistry and computer science at UBC, where I dabble at the intersection of molecules, systems and algorithms.
-I enjoy learning about how and why things work, especially through the lens of physical chemistry."
 +++

+I'm in my last year of chemistry and computer science at UBC, where I dabble at the intersection of molecules, systems and algorithms.
+I enjoy learning about how and why things work, especially through the lens of physical chemistry.
 Some questions I have are:

 - how can computation be applied to chemical chaos?
 - how can we develop more efficient and accurate methods to predict and simulate chemical properties from first principles?